aurrelhebert/warp10-zeppelin-quantumviz/README.md

 data2
 ```

-To work with quantum, data must be stored in the globale resource scope.
-In WarpScript, they can be set the following this sample:
+To work with quantum, data have to be stored previouslys in the globale resource scope.
+In WarpScript, they corresponds to the following modelisation.
+To print the scala object dataviz, a new list containing a map including three parameters (gts,params and globalParams).

 ```
 {
+    'dataviz'
+    [
+        {
             'gts'
             [
                 $gts1
                 $gts2
             ]
             'params'
             [
                 { 'key' 'key1' }
                 { 'key' 'key2' 'color' '#ff1010' }
             ]
             'globalParams'
             { 'interpolate' 'linear' }
+        }
+    ]
 }
 ```